shubham1413/YakShop/README.md

 This application can be effortlessly deployed in any environment by utilizing Docker.
 Within the root directory, you'll find a Docker file that efficiently manages all the necessary environment dependencies.
 To successfully run this application using Docker, follow these steps:

+1. Install docker using [orbstack](https://docs.orbstack.dev/install "https://docs.orbstack.dev/install") or docker [desktop](https://www.docker.com/products/docker-desktop/ "https://www.docker.com/products/docker-desktop/")
-1. cd to root directory of this project
+2. cd to root directory of this project
-2. Execute `docker build -t yak-shop . `
+3. Execute `docker build -t yak-shop . `
-3. Execute `docker run -p 8080:8000 yak-shop`
+4. Execute `docker run -p 8080:8000 yak-shop`
-4. Access the apis using `http://localhost:8080/yak-shop/api-docs/`
+5. Access the apis using `http://localhost:8080/yak-shop/api-docs/`

 #### Safeguarding API's Against Vulnerabilities(Bonus feature)